shubha360/Snake_Recreated/README.md

 ## Notable Features

-- The snake can go through one edge of the screen and come out of the opposite edge of the screen.
+- The snake exhibits wraparound behavior, allowing it to traverse seamlessly from one edge of the screen to the opposite edge.
-- A jackpot is spawned after consuming a certain amount of food.
-The jackpot stays for a certain amount of time before disappearing.
+- After consuming a specific quantity of food, a jackpot spawns, remaining present for a designated duration before vanishing.

 ## Preview

 <img src="preview.gif" width="862" height="479" />